hail-is/hail/python/hail/docs/overview.rst

 =========

 Hail is a library for analyzing structured tabular and matrix data.
-Hail contains collection of primitives for operating on data in parallel, as well as a suite of functionality for processing genetic data.
+Hail contains a collection of primitives for operating on data in parallel, as well as a suite of functionality for processing genetic data.

 This section of Hail's documentation contains detailed explanations of Hail's architecture, primitives, classes, and libraries.